-Jake Werner is a Research Fellow at the Quincy Institute.
+Jake Werner is the Acting Director of the East Asia program at the Quincy Institute.
 His research examines the emergence of great power conflict between the US and China and develops policies to rebuild constructive economic relations.

 Prior to joining Quincy, Jake was a Postdoctoral Global China Research Fellow at the Boston University Global Development Policy Center, a Harper-Schmidt Fellow at the University of Chicago, a Fulbright Scholar at National Chiao Tung University in Taiwan, and a Fulbright-Hays Fellow at East China Normal University in Shanghai.
 He received his PhD in history from the University of Chicago.